marcelpatrick/Coursera_Import_GameConfig_DataTable/README.md

 # IMPORT A CSV DATA TABLE INTO UNREAL

 # 1- Create a struct
-   - In VS Code, create a new file ConfigurationDataStruct
+   - In Unreal, create a new C++ file MyDataStruct
    ```
    - Structs can store different types of variables inside one object
    - They are like classes but, unlike classes, they don't have inheritance so each variable from the same type of struct will have its own value
   ```

 ## 1.1- Define my struct
-   - #include "Engine/DataTable.h" and "ConfigurationDataStruct.generated.h"
+   - #include "Engine/DataTable.h" and "MyDataStruct.generated.h"
    - Mark it as USTRUCT type to be used in Unreal, assign it as BlueprintType and inherit from FTableRowBase
    - Expose each column of the table to the blueprint using UPROPERTY
    ```